 Some scholars believe that this Yeshu may have been a historical figure who was the inspiration for the Jesus of the Christian faith.
 However, others argue that Yeshu was a different person altogether and that any similarities between him and Jesus are purely coincidental.

-Another possible reference to Jesus can be found in the Toledot Yeshu, a medieval Jewish text that tells the story of a man named Yeshu who is said to have been the illegitimate son of a Roman soldier and a Jewish woman.
-This Yeshu is portrayed as a false prophet who performs miracles through the use of sorcery and is ultimately put to death for his crimes.
+The Toledot Yeshu, a medieval Jewish work that talks about a man named Yeshu who is claimed to have been the illegitimate offspring of a Roman soldier and a Jewish lady, is another probable allusion to Jesus.
+This Yeshu is shown as a false prophet who uses magic to work miracles and is finally executed for his sins.
+However, it is typically regarded as satire rather than a reliable historical source.

 Conclusion